phaustin/a301_students_eoas/notebooks/week10/rainrate.md

 +++ {"tags": [], "user_expressions": []}

 ### Radar Rain rate

 Note some problems with the radar rainrates -- those negative values are definitely unphysical.
 The record for heaviest 1 hour rainfall is 30 cm, so 6 cm/hour is  definitely possible for a large storm.
+The precipitation spikes line up with the highest reflectivity regions of the radar image.

 ```{code-cell} ipython3
 rain_rate = storm_slice['rain_rate']